uberspark/uberxmhf/README.md

 * UberSpark: Enforcing Verifiable Object Abstractions for Automated Compositional Security Analysis of a Hypervisor.
 Amit Vasudevan, Sagar Chaki, Petros Maniatis, Limin Jia, Anupam Datta.
 CMU CyLab Technical Report CMU-CyLab-16-003.
 June 2016. [[pdf](http://hypcode.org/tr_CMUCyLab16003.pdf)]

-## Software requirements and dependencies
+## Software Requirements and Dependencies

 For the remainder of this section we assume your are working in: `/home/<home-dir>/<work-dir>`